l0k0ms/workshops/log-workshop-4/steps/facet-creation.md

     * `http.method`
     * `http.status_code`

-2. Use those facet to filter your log poll.
+2. Use those facets to filter your log poll.
 3. Create an analysis in the [Log analysis page](https://app.datadoghq.com/logs/analytics) that displays the relative share of request count per status code.